Updating Your SEO Content for AI: A Good Idea?

 Search engines no longer just display links.
 They answer.
 They summarize.
 They recommend.
-With the rise of models like ChatGPT and the introduction of AI Overviews in Google, online visibility is changing in nature.
+With the rise of ChatGPT, Perplexity, Gemini and Google’s AI Overviews, the nature of online visibility is shifting.
 We now talk about GEO (Generative Engine Optimization) to refer to this type of optimization designed for conversational engines.

 AI does not replace SEO.
 Best practices remain the same: clear structure, high-quality content, up-to-date data.
 What changes is the way we adapt them to also meet the logic of GEO.